 Board of Health adopts new rules for smoking and vaping in Thurston County

-The Thurston County Board of Health passed new rules around smoking and vaping in public this week that will apply to all jurisdictions within the county.
+The Thurston County Board of Health has passed new rules around smoking and vaping in public that will apply to all jurisdictions within the county.

-Some of the rules already applied to either smoking or vaping under state laws, as The Olympian previously reported.
+Some of the rules already applied to either smoking or vaping under state laws.
 This change adopts the state law around smoking in public places into the county’s sanitary code and applies those same rules to vaping.

 The first six months the new rules are in effect will be focused on education and outreach, according to board discussions.
 Enforcement starts July 1, 2021.

-As with other sanitary code violations, enforcement of the new rules will start with a written notice of violation that gives a person time to get into compliance with the rules, Deputy Prosecuting Attorney Jane Futterman explained at the hearing.
+As with other sanitary code violations, enforcement of the new rules will start with a written notice of violation that gives a persontime to get into compliance with the rules, Deputy Prosecuting Attorney Jane Futterman said.
 Environmental Health staff will work with the person to get them into compliance, she said.

 If those efforts aren’t successful, other enforcement mechanisms include civil infractions through district court.
 It can escalate to a misdemeanor violation, but Futterman said she doesn’t believe that, for all the kinds of violations that can happen in the county’s sanitary code, that’s happened more than once or twice over the last couple decades.